miekg/pgo/README.md

 - `compose`: alternate compose file to use.
 - `ignore`: don't restart podman when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.
-- `ports`: which ports can this service bind to.
 - `networks`: which external network can this service use.
 Empty means all.
 - `env`: specify extra environment variables in "VAR=VALUE" notation.